VishalS99/AutoAlignNN/README.md

 * Run ```python train.py``` to train the model.

 After this script finishes, in ```imgs_mask_test.npy``` masks for corresponding images in ```imgs_test.npy``` should be generated.
-I suggest you examine these masks for getting further insight of your model's performance.
+I suggest you examine these masks for getting further insight into your model's performance.

-### Generating masks of documents from trained model
+### Generating masks of documents from the trained model

 * Run ```python test.py``` to get the masks of the images